JazzikPeng/Show-Tell-Image-Caption-in-PyTorch/README.md

 We can see the result is actually pretty good.
 However, when there are multiple objects in the picture, the model can only caption some of the objects and miss the others.
 This really depends on the human captions the model is trained on.

+## Reference
+[1] Vinyals, O., Toshev, A., Bengio, S., & Erhan, D. (2015).
+Show and tell: A neural image caption generator.
+In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 3156-3164).

 ## Acknowledgments
 - [Vinyals, Oriol, et al. “Show and Tell: A Neural Image Caption Generator.”
 2015 IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 20 Apr.
 2015, doi:10.1109/cvpr.2015.7298935.](./Show&Tell.pdf)